ARMNinja/armninja.github.io/_posts/2016-03-07-decoding-syscalls-in-arm64.md

 *Even if you understand what this code is doing (as I suspect you may) read on, as this post intends to bring to light several security models specific to the `ARMv8-a` architecture.*

 To understand what this code is doing, you need to understand a few concepts first.
 Since this is an `ARM` specific blog, this is what we will focus on.
 Specifically in the context of the `ARMv8-a` architecture.
-An extremely helpful overview of this architecture can be found here: [https://quequero.org/2014/04/introduction-to-arm-architecture/]() - I suggest you read it before continuing.
+An extremely helpful overview of this architecture can be found [here](https://quequero.org/2014/04/introduction-to-arm-architecture/) - I suggest you read it before continuing.

 ### Exception Levels